sagnikbanerjee15/Abridge_old/README.md

 Here is a list of future upgrades to `abridge`

 1. Retrieve alignments from multiple locations from compressed file
-2. Retrieve alignments to a whole chromosome from compressed file

 # License